iamrahil/dotfiles/nvim/README.markdown

 * ]d : Jump to next code issue

 ### Terminal
-* Leader-t : Open terminal in new tab
+* Leader-tt : Open terminal in new tab
-* Leader-v : Open terminal in vertical split
+* Leader-tv : Open terminal in vertical split
-* Leader-x : Open terminal in horizontal split
+* Leader-tx : Open terminal in horizontal split
 * Leader-Esc : Escape from terminal input mode to normal mode